Seven Men of Knoydart

-The Seven Men of Knoydart was the name given, by the press at the time, to a group of land raiders who tried to appropriate land at Knoydart in 1948.
+The Seven Men of Knoydart was the name given, by the press in 1948, to a group of land raiders who tried to appropriate land at Knoydart in Scotland.
 The name evoked the memory of the Seven Men of Moidart, the seven Jacobites who accompanied the Young Pretender on his voyage to Scotland in 1745.
-Comprising seven ex-servicemen, their claim was to be the last land raid in Scotland.
+The land owner Lord Brocket succeeded in evicting the men despite widespread support.
+It was the last land raid in Scotland.

-History
+Land raid

 At the end of the 18th-century, a population of around 1,000 eked out a living on the Knoydart peninsula, through a mixture of crofting and fishing.
-Depopulation of the area began in August 1853, when the recently widowed Josephine MacDonnell forced the eviction of some 330 people to Canada, on board the Sillery, to make way for sheep.
-Depopulation of the area continued, with a series of further evictions as successive landowners ran the property as a hunting and shooting estate.

-Land raid

 By 1948, Knoydart was owned by Lord Brocket, who was controversial for his fascist activities before and during World War II.
 He was known as a Nazi sympathiser, and became a committed member of the Anglo-German Fellowship, using his estates to entertain supporters of Nazi Germany.

 On 9 November, the seven men, Henry MacAskill, Archie MacDonald, Archie MacDougall, Jack MacHardy, Duncan McPhail, Sandy Macphee and William Quinnall, with assistance from Father Colin Macpherson, made the land raid invoking the Land Settlement Act, which permitted returning servicemen to take over land which was under-used and farm it as their own.
 As veterans of the Second World War, they had been fighting to defend Britain against the fascist regimes in Germany and elsewhere.
 The seven men marked out 65 acres of arable land and 10,000 acres of hill land upon which to settle.

 The raid followed a pattern set by the Highland Land League some seventy years before, and was inspired by similar land raids at the end of the Great War, on Raasay and the Long Isle, when returning soldiers drew public attention to the misuse and mismanagement of land.